-Fire Clients Who Hold Back Your Business
+Fire Clients Who Hold Back Your Firm’s Growth

 It’s Your Decision

 Instead of working with all clients, you’ll eventually reach a point where you can cherry pick your clients.
-It’s okay for you to decide who you want to work with and who you don’t want to work with.Instead of working with all clients, you’ll eventually reach a point where you can cherry pick your clients.
-It’s okay for you to decide who you want to work with and who you don’t want to work with. #getpaidwhatyoureworth Click To Tweet
+It’s okay for you to decide who you want to work with and who you don’t want to work with.

 Notice the signals.
 These subtle indicators are easy to dismiss.
 However, they’re worth paying attention to before you start working with them.

-Just one more thing.
-Although you agree to do specific work for your client, they’ll ask for exceptions.
+- Just one more thing.
+Although you agree to do specific work for your client, she’ll ask for exceptions.
 After you initially agree on the work, this client adds on tasks.
 If you could do this one more thing, too.
 This client doesn’t consider the time and expertise involved in doing additional work.

 Are you feeling drained?

-These clients are draining.
-They consume your energy by demanding additional time and effort.
-An initial consult let’s a potential client decide if they want to work with you.
-It’s also your time to decide if you want to work with this client.Do you have the patience or tolerance for clients who are slow to respond or require multiple requests? #getpaidwhatyoureworth Click To Tweet
+These clients drain your energy.
+They often demand additional time and effort.
+The initial consult let’s a potential client decide if she wants to work with you.
+It’s also your time to decide if you want to accept her as a new client.

-Grade.
+- Grade.
 Sort your current clients into five grades—A. B, C, D, F—according to their ideal client scores.
 A recent client did this exercise and it was an eye-opening experience.
 None of his current clients were ideal.
 Instead, most were D’s and F’s.

 Free Up Your Time and Energy

 Letting go can bring up concerns, causing you to postpone this move for much too long.
 As a therapist turned business coach, I understand how it seems easier to stay with what you know instead of making this change.